Viral Infections in the Mouth (Symptoms with Pictures)

 HIV Transmission:

-However, the virus does not spread through skin contact.
+The virus does not spread through skin contact.
 To contract the virus, the body fluids (such as blood, semen, and vaginal secretions) you come into contact with must contain a high viral load.
 Plus, they have to enter your bloodstream through a wound or mucus membranes (such as the inner lining of your mouth).

 Casual contact or skin exposure alone does not put you at risk of HIV transmission.